 Plus, it's really budget-friendly if you're willing to do a little DIY.
 Knowing how to create a vertical garden is especially useful and one of the more creative garden ideas too, which can of course be carried across into courtyards, backyards and onto balconies, front porches, and larger outdoor spaces and even into the home.

-Set to be one of the biggest trends, especially in the UK with Google searches for vertical garden up by +485%*, if you're a gardening enthusiast and wanting a natural but next level addition to your home, look no further than vertical gardening.
+Set to be one of the biggest trends, especially in the UK with Google searches for vertical gardens up by +485%*, if you're a gardening enthusiast and wanting a natural but next-level addition to your home, look no further than vertical gardening.

 What is vertical gardening?

-Installing a fully flourished living wall is the number one vertical gardening idea.
+Installing a fully flourished living wall is the number one small garden idea.
 This clever look mimics the effect of climbing plants for a wild and beautiful finish.